nwachukwu-okaro/Sea-Level-Rise-Impact-Analysis-for-German-Coastal-Regions/README.md

-##Sea Level Rise Impact Analysis for German Coastal Regions
+# Sea Level Rise Impact Analysis for German Coastal Regions
-1. Project Overview
+## 1. Project Overview

 This project analyses the potential impact of sea level rise (SLR) on Germany’s coastal regions and islands, focusing on simulated scenarios of 2 m and 4 m sea level rise.